najarvis/c-to-python/README.md

 A test to take a function in C and call it using python.
 The algorithm used is a modified diamond-square algorithm.

 # Requirements
-python (used 2.7.11 in this instance, I believe it should work in python 3 if you can get pygame for Python 3) pygame (used 1.9.1 release)
+* Python (used 2.7.11 in this instance, I believe it should work in python 3 if you can get pygame for Python 3).
+* Pygame (used 1.9.1 release in this instance).

 # Usage
-to compile the c code, you can just call:
+To compile the c code, you can just call:

 `bash compile.txt`

-and to call the python code afterward:
+To call the python code afterward:

 `python mid_dis.py`